percona/k8spg-docs/docs/backups-storage.md

         ```

     4. Update your `deploy/cr.yaml` configuration.
 Specify the Secret file you created in the `backups.pgbackrest.configuration` subsection, and put all other S3 related information in the `backups.pgbackrest.repos` subsection under the repository name that you intend to use for backups.
 This name must match the name you used when you encoded S3 credentials on step 1.

-       Also, if your S3-compatible storage requires additional [repository options :octicons-link-external-16:](https://pgbackrest.org/configuration.html#section-repository) for the pgBackRest tool, you can specify these parameters in the [backups.pgbackrest.global](https://docs.percona.com/percona-operator-for-postgresql/2.0/operator.html#backups-pgbackrest-global) subsection (use standard pgBackRest option names prefixed with the repository name).
+        Provide pgBackRest the directory path for backup on the storage.
+You can pass it in the [backups.pgbackrest.global](https://docs.percona.com/percona-operator-for-postgresql/2.0/operator.html#backups-pgbackrest-global) subsection via the pgBackRest `path` option (prefix it's name with the repository name, for example `repo1-path`).
+Also, if your S3-compatible storage requires additional [repository options :octicons-link-external-16:](https://pgbackrest.org/configuration.html#section-repository) for the pgBackRest tool, you can specify these parameters in the same `backups.pgbackrest.global` subsection with standard pgBackRest option names, also prefixed with the repository name.

         === ":fontawesome-brands-aws: Amazon S3 storage"